zattoo/labeler/README.md

 # Project recognition

-GitHub Action to recognize areas in the code which were affected and labeling by metadata files
+GitHub Action to recognize areas in the code that were affected and label by metadata files

 ## Inputs